cthart14/PS5-Deal-Locator/README.md

 ## 🎯 The Mission

-> **"Born from frustration, built with passion."**

 This project started when my PS5 began overheating, making it completely unplayable.
-Instead of paying scalper prices or settling for overpriced bundles, I decided to build a solution that helps fellow gamers find legitimate deals across major retailers.
+Instead of paying outragous prices or settling for overpriced bundles, I decided to build a solution that helps fellow gamers find legitimate deals across major retailers.

 **If you're struggling to find a reasonably priced PS5, this tool is for you.**